Explore options for your next account and read or write reviews for prop firms.

 Key Regulations:

-Prop firms must register with the Securities and Exchange Commission (SEC) or the Commodity Futures Trading Commission (CFTC), and become a member of a self-regulatory organization such as the Financial Industry Regulatory Authority (FINRA).
+1. Registration and Licensing: Prop firms must register with the Securities and Exchange Commission (SEC) or the Commodity Futures Trading Commission (CFTC), and become a member of a self-regulatory organization such as the Financial Industry Regulatory Authority (FINRA).

 2. Anti-Money Laundering (AML) Compliance: Prop firms must implement an AML program to detect and report potentially suspicious activities.